Connect-Lab-Technion/Connect-Lab-Technion.github.io/README.md

-# ANPL LAB - Web Development Repository
+# Connect LAB - Web Development Repository

-ANPL LAB - Web Development Repository
+CONNECT LAB - Web Development Repository

-Welcome to the Autonomous Navigation and Perception Lab (ANPL) website development repository!
+Welcome to the Cooperative Networks and Controls Lab (Connect) website development repository!
 This repository contains the source code, assets, and documentation for our main website.
 As a cutting-edge technology lab, we're dedicated to showcasing our innovative projects, research, and ideas.

 ## Contents